sonusboom/prompt-contract/README.md

 1. Open a new ChatGPT session.
 2. Paste in the entire contents of `master_prompt_contract_v5.md`.
-3. (Optional) Upload the file directly — ChatGPT will treat it as the authoritative baseline.
+3. (Optional) Upload the file directly.
-4. Start coding.
-Enjoy deterministic, clean, senior-dev-style output.
+4. Confirm that ChatGPT or LLM of choice understands the contract and will enforce it.

 ---